18 of the best things to do in Cobh Ireland

 Cobh Road Train

 This cute little train is similar to the one in Kilkenny.
 It is brilliant for both youngsters and those with mobility issues who may struggle with the hills.
 The trip lasts around an hour and includes a great local commentary from the driver and two photo stops.
-There are 8 trips per day that leave from the Titanic building.
+There are 8 trips per day that leave from the Titanic building and the route covers all the things to see in Cobh.
 The cost of the train is Adult – €8.00 Child – €5.00 Family – €20.00 (2+2).

 What is Cobh famous for?